buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMeasureResource/Entities/IfcConversionBasedUnit.md

 |'day'|Time measure equal to 86400 s|
 |'btu'|Energy measure equal to 1055.056 J, British Thermal Unit|

-Table 1 &mdash; Standard unit names
+Table 1 — Standard unit names

 > EXAMPLE  An inch is a converted unit.
 It is from the Imperial system, its name is "inch" and it can be related to the SI unit, millimetre, through a measure with unit whose value is 25.4 millimetre.
 A foot is also a converted unit.
 It is from the Imperial system, its name is "foot" and it can be related to an _IfcSIUnit_, millimetre, either directly or through the unit called "inch".
 Note that several US customary units differ from Imperial units (nonmetric English units) of the same name.